A man and woman lay in bed looking off to the side with breakfast on a tray sitting on the mattress..

 Accessories

-The difference between full- and queen-sized accessories is minimal.
+The difference between full and queen size accessories is minimal.
 They’re two of the most popular mattress sizes for the average American, which means that bed accessories –– from pillows to blankets to comforters –– shouldn’t be difficult to find.

-The main difference is that queen-sized accessories cost more than full-sized ones.
+The main difference is that queen size accessories cost more than full size ones.
 Queen mattresses need bigger sheets, bigger blankets, and more pillows.
-Full mattresses need smaller sizes and fewer accessories.
+Full mattresses need smaller sizes and fewer accessories, though you can use standard size pillows for both mattress sizes.

 The ideal room sizes for full and queen size mattresses.

-Full and queen mattresses each come with their pros and cons.
-About 14% of Americans use full beds, an option often preferred by the 1 in 4 married couples that don’t sleep in the same bed.
+Full and queen mattresses each come with pros and cons.
+About 14% of Americans use full beds, an option often preferred by the 1 in 4 married couples who don’t sleep in the same bed.1,2

 The right mattress depends on your personal preferences and lifestyle.
 We’ve curated a list of pros and cons so you can assess the best option for you.